Arsenal – Saturday 28th October 2017 at 15:00

-The ‘Drayton Arms’ (N5 1ND) is the traditional pub for away fans; near Arsenal tube station and Drayton Park railway station.
-I go there each time we play Arsenal, and the pub overlooks the stadium and only a few minutes walk.
-Get there really early, as it gets mega busy on matchdays, with drinkers using the pavements too.
+The ‘Drayton Arms’ (N5 1ND) is the main away fans pub; near Arsenal tube station and Drayton Park railway station.
+The pub overlooks the stadium and just a stroll away.
+Get there really early, as it gets mega busy on matchdays, with pavements used too.

 For pie fans, on Gillespie Road between Arsenal Tube Station and the Emirates, is Piebury Corner.
-Although it’s in someone’s front garden, the range of pies is excellent, priced £3.50 – £5.
+It’s in someone’s front garden, but the range of pies at £3.50-£5 is excellent.

 After the game you’re better off walking to Finsbury Park than wait in the long queues at Arsenal tube.
 To get to Finsbury Park, walk past Arsenal tube station on your left and take a left into St Thomas’s Road.
 The station is at the end of the road.

 Trains from Swansea to Paddington (4 hour journey due to maintenance work) leave at 07:39, 08:40 & 09:40.
 Trains back to Swansea are at 18:12, 19:12 & 20:12.

 For the Travelling Jacks making the trip – Be Loud, Be Proud and Be Positive!